 GRINDER COFFEE CO

-The final stop on our evening in Sunderland was at Grinder Coffee Co which had opened late for us inside the Hill Arts Centre on Waterloo Place.
+The final stop in 2022 was at Grinder Coffee Co which had opened late for us inside the Hill Arts Centre on Waterloo Place.
 There’s a second Grinder Coffee location on Durham Road with the whole building painted in that classic yellow.
 I’ve been meaning to come across to Sunderland to scratch off a few final places on my coffee tour of the city so I was pleased to see that we would be able to visit.

 Despite it being 9pm at night and despite having work in the morning, I decided to opt for a Flat White which was lovely but did prevent me from getting to sleep until midnight… I also learnt that the Pink Slice is a Sunderland delicacy so it would have been rude of me not to try one.
 A Pink Slice has a layer of jam between two shortbread biscuits with the top slathered in pink icing.
 I loved it though I’m not sure that makes me a honourary Mackem just yet.

-During Sunderland Restaurant Week make sure you head to either of the two locations as you’ll be able to grab a coffee and a brownie/traybake for just £5.
-If you can stretch to £10, you can add a sandwich as well!
+During Sunderland Restaurant Week make sure you head to either of the two locations as you’ll be able to grab a sandwich, coffee and a brownie/traybake for just £10.

 OTHER NOTABLE MENTIONS

 There are plenty of other places around Sunderland offering great deals during the Restaurant Week.
-I really fancy burgers at 2 Church Lane (I meant to go back last year but never made it in the end) & pizzas at Fausto Coffee in Roker (2 pizzas for £15).
+I really fancy tacos at Mexico 70 (3 for £10) & pizzas at Fausto Coffee in Roker (2 for £15).

 I was kindly invited to experience a few different places ahead of the launch of Sunderland Restaurant Week.
 Whilst I received complimentary food and drink, all opinions are my own.